2015 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 1. Off-Center Strike Errors

-This minting mistake happens when the blank metal disc fails to align properly within the coiling press during production.
-The dies strike the planchet while it sits at an incorrect position, transferring only a partial design onto the surface.
+This minting mistake happens when the blank metal disc—called a planchet—fails to align properly within the collar during production.
+The dies strike while the planchet sits at an incorrect position, transferring only a partial design onto the surface.

 Die deterioration creates raised metal deposits on finished quarters when portions of the die surface break away during extended use.
-These fragments leave voids that fill with molten metal during each strike, transferring as raised bumps or unusual shapes onto coins.
+These fragments leave voids in the die that fill with metal during each strike, transferring as raised bumps or blobs onto coins.

 Where To Sell Your 2015 Quarter?